Possible Laws Violated by Non-Disclosure of Contamination in Quitclaim Deeds

 4. 18 U.S.C. § 1001 — False Statements to the Federal Government If Air Force officials signed deed documents certifying completeness of hazardous substance disclosures while knowing of the HOT wash rack contamination, each such certification is a potentially false material statement to a federal agency.
 This is a felony carrying up to 5 years imprisonment per count.

 5. 18 U.S.C. § 1519 — Destruction, Alteration, or Falsification of Records The documented withholding of Dr. Sabol’s 1979 radiological survey from the CERCLA Administrative Record, and the denial of FOIA requests for those records, may constitute obstruction of a federal investigation or proceeding.
-This statute carries up to 20 years imprisonment.
+This statute carries a sentence of up to 20 years’ imprisonment.

-6. 18 U.S.C. § 371 — Conspiracy Against the United States If multiple Air Force and DoD officials coordinated the concealment of HOT wash rack contamination from regulators, transferees, and the public, a conspiracy charge becomes viable.
+6. 18 U.S.C. § 371 — Conspiracy Against the United States.
+If multiple Air Force and DoD officials coordinated to conceal HOT wash rack contamination from regulators, transferees, and the public, a conspiracy charge becomes viable.

 C. Atomic Energy Act and NRC Regulations